gaps-closure/gaps-closure.github.io/docs/C/01-overview.md

 The key submodules of the toolchain include:

 - **CVI**: CLOSURE Visual Interface.
-The editor built on top of VSCode.
+The editor built on top of VSCode @VSCode.
 Provides the IDE and co-design tools for cross-domain software development.
 - **MULES**: Multi-Level Security Source Tools.
 Source tools containing the CLOSURE Language extensions and CLE schema.
 Includes a preprocessor which converts CLE annotations to LLVM attributes for clang processing.
 - **CAPO**: Conflict Analyzer Partition Optimizor.
 CAPO includes the constraint-based conflict analysis tools to determine if a partitioning is feasible.
-Additional tools in CAPO auto-generate the additional logic needed to make a program cross-domain enabled (i.e., data type marshalling/serialization, RPCs for cross-domain data exchange, interfacing to the device drivers of cross-domain guards, DFDL and rule generation, among others).
+Additional tools in CAPO auto-generate the additional logic needed to make a program cross-domain enabled (i.e., data type marshalling/serialization, RPCs for cross-domain data exchange, interfacing to the device drivers of cross-domain guards, DFDL @DFDL and rule generation, among others).
 - **MBIG**: Multi-Target Binary Generation.
 Supports compilation to x86 and ARM targets as well as packaging of applications.
 - **HAL**: Hardware-Abstraction-layer.
 0MQ based middleware for interopperating with the cross-domain guards.
 - **EMU**: Emulator.
 Enables test and evaluation of cross-domain applications utilizing QEMU.